• Home

 American Dream

-In 2011, fourteen teenage girls in upstate New York high school suddenly developed Tourette's-like symptoms, or, as Ruth Graham posited, "rage against patriarchal cultures."
-This is not their story.
+In 2011, fourteen teenage girls in upstate New York high school suddenly developed Tourette's-like symptoms, or, as Ruth Graham posited, began to "rage against patriarchal cultures."

 Instead, this is the story of Eve, Joan of Arc, Bubbe, and a group of "afflicted" cheerleaders as they navigate a religious origin story, Title IX, The Pale, and homecoming, all while balancing purity and sexual autonomy in a world that constantly diminishes and dismisses them.